regularentropy/nspm/README.md

 1. Initialising nanopm:

-- By default, nanopm creates a .nanopm folder in the $HOME directory, which will hold all databases (except those passed as an argument).
+- By default, nanopm creates a `.nanopm` folder in the `$HOME` directory to hold all databases (except those passed as an argument).

-- If no databases are found, nanopm will ask you to pass the "-n" argument to initialize a new database.
+- If no databases are found, Nanopm will prompt you to pass the `-n` argument to initialize a new database.

 2. There are two different ways to select a database in nanopm:
-   - Run nanopm with the "-f" flag and pass a database path as an argument.
+   - Run nanopm with the `-f` flag and pass a database path as an argument.
-   - Select a database from the menu that will be shown if nanopm finds any databases in $HOME/.nanopm
+   - Select a database from the menu that will be shown if nanopm finds any databases in `$HOME/.nanopm`.

 # 👤 Authors: